Why did you choose the broad spectrum of Speculative Fiction as your preferred genre?

 Are you a morning writer, a middle-of-the day writer, or a late night writer?

 When writing, do you prefer silence or music?
-If the latter, what do you listen to when writing?

 I can write in silence and with music, although I find myself most often using tunes to drown out ambient background sounds (especially since there's rarely ever true silence in my house).
-I can listen to nearly any genre of music, but I gravitate toward piano and film scores.

 What's the greatest piece of writing advice you've ever received?